adamcabral86/obsidian-intelligence-rag/plan.md

 # Plan
-This Obsidian plugin will leverage Retrieval-Augmented Generation (RAG) to enhance the way users interact with their notes.
-The plugin will create and maintain a Chroma vector database that stores chunked versions of notes along with AI-generated metadata, enabling powerful semantic search and knowledge discovery.
+This standalone application will leverage Retrieval-Augmented Generation (RAG) to enhance the way users interact with their documents.
+The app will create and maintain a Chroma vector database that stores chunked versions of documents along with AI-generated metadata, enabling powerful semantic search and knowledge discovery.

 ## Core Concept
-- Index all Obsidian notes into a Chroma vector database for semantic retrieval
+- Index documents into a Chroma vector database for semantic retrieval
-- Use AI to analyze notes and generate enriched metadata (summaries, keywords, entities, etc.)
+- Use AI to analyze documents and generate enriched metadata (summaries, keywords, entities, etc.)
 - Provide a seamless interface for querying the knowledge base and discovering connections
-- Enable AI-assisted note taking and knowledge management
+- Enable AI-assisted document analysis and knowledge management

 ## Intelligence Use Case
-This plugin is specifically designed for intelligence personnel who need to:
+This application is specifically designed for intelligence personnel who need to:
 - Ingest and process multiple intelligence reports
 - Extract key information (people, equipment, locations, events)
 - Find connections between seemingly unrelated reports